 The Institute of Public Utilities (IPU) supports informed, effective, and efficient regulation of the infrastructure-intensive network industries providing essential electricity, natural gas, water, and internet services.
 We fulfill our mission by delivering to the utility policy community independent, integrative and interdisciplinary educational curricula and applied research on the institutions, theory, and practice of economic regulation and ratemaking.

 IPU takes a principled approach to regulation, an empirical approach to regulatory research, and a reasoned and evidence-based approach to structural and regulatory change.
 IPU’s guiding philosophy is that utility policy and regulation are well served by university-based research and education.

-We fulfill our mission by providing to the regulatory policy community integrative and interdisciplinary educational curricula and applied research on the institutions, theory, and practice of modern utility regulation.
+IPU is devoted to the ideals of regulation in the public interest.
 Public utility services are fundamental to the human condition in terms of health, welfare, and development.
-Economic regulation is essential in the context of persistent market constraints and evolving social objectives.
+Economic regulation is essential in the context of persistent market limitations and evolving social objectives.
 IPU is uncompromising with respect to the obligations of diligence and integrity in regulatory governance

 Organization, accountability, and funding

 IPU originally was organized within the Graduate School of Business, where the Department of Economics also was located.
 IPU was relocated to the College of Communications in 2002 and to the College of Social Science in 2007.
 It now resides within MSU Extension.
 IPU has linkages to departments and centers within the University, particularly Engineering, Business, Law, and Social Science.
 IPU’s work is linked closely to several of the strategic initiatives of the University.
 IPU also has strong working relationships with other universities, nationally and internationally, as well as with federal and state regulatory agencies and their professional associations.